notcookies/Steam-Screenshot-downloader/README.md

 - Open the `chrome` folder and run `chrome.exe` (The Chrome for Testing and ChromeDriver included in this archive were both downloaded from the official website).

+For examp：
 ![exe步骤7](https://github.com/user-attachments/assets/8c20cd48-3123-4a71-8e89-c01b8075a9a4)

 - Log into your **Steam account** using this Chrome.
 - Make sure in "**Default Chrome user**"(The first one is Default).

+For examp 1：
 ![exe步骤11](https://github.com/user-attachments/assets/90efc52e-8ede-4b44-b56b-427609ac3def)

+For examp 2：
 ![exe步骤12](https://github.com/user-attachments/assets/13398610-da5b-4ced-a4a1-91113f91383e)